RetroReversing/retroReversing/pages/n64/Bung-Doctor-v64.md

 editlink: /n64/Bung-Doctor-v64.md
 ---
 # Bung Dr V64

-* 3rd Party Development kit (used by Acclaim)
-* Original Creator of .v64 files (it has functionality to dump carts).
+The Doctor V64 was a 3rd Party Development kit and Piracy device that was much cheaper than the official nintendo development kits.
+It is the original Creator of .v64 files (it has functionality to dump carts) and even came with a CD full of N64 roms.

 ## Development Studios known to have used it
 * Acclaim/Iguana (Turok series)

+# Emulation Cartridge
+The Bung Dr V64 required a cartridge to be placed in the cartridge slot in order to interrupt the signal coming from the official game cartridge and instead send the data from the V64.
+The original cartridge that you put in the top was just used for the CIC anti-piracy check.
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Doctor V64 emulation cartridge adapter; 50-pin connector and PCB with solder across pin 9 and 10 <a href="https://twitter.com/hashtag/N64dev?src=hash&amp;ref_src=twsrc%5Etfw">#N64dev</a> <a href="https://t.co/tqrdJB9wZU">pic.twitter.com/tqrdJB9wZU</a></p>&mdash; Shane Battye 🎮 (@shanebattye) <a href="https://twitter.com/shanebattye/status/958296785604067330?ref_src=twsrc%5Etfw">January 30, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>